Mvtbh/web/README.md

 current goals:

-recoding welcome page (not priority)- recoding about me, hardware, blog page(priority)- optimizing the code(mid)-
+recoding welcome page (not priority) recoding about me, blog page(priority) optimizing the code(mid)

 thanks to the people who helped making this website as I'm still a begineer web dev :D!